David Beckham: International career

 Beckham captained England 59 times in 115 appearances, the fourth-highest after Bobby Moore, Billy Wright and Bryan Robson.

-On 1 September 1996, Beckham made his first appearance for England on 1 in a FIFA World Cup qualifying match against Moldova.
+On 1 September 1996, Beckham made his first appearance for England in a FIFA World Cup qualifying match against Moldova.

-In June 1997, he participated in the Tournoi de France, the friendly international football tournament held in France as a warm-up to the 1998 FIFA World Cup.
+In June 1997, Beckham participated in the Tournoi de France, the friendly international football tournament held in France as a warm-up to the 1998 FIFA World Cup.

 1998 FIFA World Cup

 Beckham played in all of England's qualifying matches for the 1998 FIFA World Cup and was part of the 23-man squad for the finals in France, but the team's manager Glenn Hoddle publicly accused him of not concentrating on the tournament, and he did not start in either of England's first two games.
 He was picked for the third game against Colombia and scored with a bending 30 yd free kick in a 2–0 victory, which was his first goal for England.

 In the second round (last 16) of that competition, he received a red card in England's match against Argentina.
 Beckham, after having been fouled by Diego Simeone, kicked Simeone while lying on the ground, striking him on the calf.
 Sports Illustrated was critical of the Argentinian's theatrics in that incident, stating that Simeone first delivered a "heavy-handed challenge" on Beckham, and then "fell like a ton of bricks" when Beckham retaliated.
 Simeone later admitted to trying to get Beckham sent off by over-reacting to the kick and then, along with other members of his team, urging the referee to send Beckham off.
 The match finished in a draw, and England were eliminated in a penalty shootout.
 Many supporters and journalists blamed Beckham for England's elimination and he became the target of criticism and abuse, including the hanging of an effigy outside a London pub, and the Daily Mirror printing a dartboard of him.
 He received death threats after the World Cup.